LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 Each mage has a Dedicated Magical Tool — an item that synchronizes with her Nimbus and that feeds in to her understanding of magic.

-A Thyrsus who trusts to nature to provide may not have much by way of possessions, but his walking stick is his staff, and he uses it even for spells that do not benefit from its symbolism.
+A [[Thyrsus]] who trusts to nature to provide may not have much by way of possessions, but his walking stick is his staff, and he uses it even for spells that do not benefit from its symbolism.
 A Botswanan Libertine who learned the magic of the Sangoma may tap a rhythm on her drum even when the noise has no bearing on her spells, as the drumming is part of her Nimbus.

-The Dedicated tool is often the first Path tool that the mage used, or something that she grabbed at the moment of her Awakening.\
+The Dedicated tool is often the first Path tool that the mage used, or something that she grabbed at the moment of her [[Awakening]].\
 If it gets destroyed or lost, she can replace it — but at a price.
 She must use her chosen tool as a Yantra in every spell she casts for a month (counting against her limit), regardless of whether doing so gives any benefit.

 **Effect:** Using a Dedicated tool as a Yantra penalizes any [[Paradox]] dice pool by –2; the mage can also use it as a Path or Order tool.